V0XNIHILI/csv2ir/README.md

 ## 🚀 How fast is it?

 I tried my best to make the program as fast as possible.
-On eight processing cores, the program needs 1 minute and 9 seconds to process 506 images; in other words, 0.136 seconds per image.
+On eight processing cores, the program needs about 10 minutes to process 506 images; in other words, plusminus 1.2 seconds per image.